billpg/POP3Listener/BuildYourOwnPOP3Server.md

 ## Suggested exercises:
 - Experiment setting `OnNextLine` and `OnClose` directly instead of going via the helpers.
--
 - Why do you think the server is calling your retrieval handler when the client makes a `STAT` or `LIST` call?

 # Delete Messages
 POP3 is designed to work on a download-and-delete model.
 The client sends a `DELE` command for each message it wants to delete once it has downloaded it, but the command to commit the delete commands is `QUIT`.
 Because the protocol requires that many deletes are batched, the interface from the server to your code supplies many message's unique IDs to be deleted as an atomic operation.
 This is necessary because the protocol requires that a set of messages are deleted in an atomic manner.
 Either all of them are deleted or none of them are deleted.
 We can’t have a situation where some of messages are deleted but some are still there.

 But since this is just a play project, we can play fast and loose with such things.
 Atomic operations?
 Gluons more like!

 ```
 ```

 ## Suggested exercises:
-- How could you make the delete operation atomic?
-What if something goes wrong part way through?
+- Make the delete operation atomic.
+Consider what needs to happen if something goes wrong part way through.
-- What happens if the server is asking you to delete a message that's already gone?
+- Think about what should happen if the server requests deleting a message that's already gone.

 # Why does the server download all the messages in the mailbox everytime I log-in?
 Because the client is calling the `STAT` command and the server needs to know how big the messages are to send back to the client.

-I would argue a well written POP3 client should only call `UIDL` to get the state of a mailbox instead of `STAT` or `LIST`, but this is where we're at.
 Sometimes the server needs to know how big a message is and the default handler does it by reading the message ad counting bytes.
-As you almost certainly have a better way of finding the size of a message, you can provide your own handler.
+As you almost certainly have a better way of finding the size of a message, you can provide your own handler that does this job better.

+(I would argue a well written POP3 client should only call `UIDL` to get the state of a mailbox instead of `STAT` or `LIST`, but this is where we're at.)

 ```
 ```

-# Why

-Note that the command handling code inside this library has an extension that allows the client to ask for a message by an arbitrary unique ID.
-Make sure your code doesn’t allow, for example, “../../../../my-secret-file.txt”.
-Observe the code above checks that the requested unique ID is in the list of acceptable message IDs by going through MessageExists.

-    What now?
+# What now?
 I hope you enjoyed building your very own POP3 service using the POP3 Listener component.
 The above was a simple project to get you going.

-billpg.com
-Maybe think about your service could handle multiple users and how you’d check their passwords.
-What would be a good way to achieve atomic transactions on delete?
-What happens if someone deletes the file in a mailbox folder just as they’re about to download it?

 If you do encounter an issue or you have a question, please open an issue on the project’s github page.